ramhemasri/photologue_demo/README.rst

 	cd docs
 	make html

-And then open the docs under photologue_demo/docs/_build/html/index.html for more information on configuring and using this project.
+And then use your browser to open the docs under photologue_demo/docs/_build/html/index.html for more information on configuring and using this project.

 ..